February 5, 2024 Update

 In Israel, the sun is (mostly) always shining, the hummus is flowing, and the clubbers keep clubbing.
 It takes a very serious and tense situation to make Israelis stop going about their daily lives.
 This means that shopping in the markets, meeting up with friends at restaurants, and going out into the wee hours of the morning is a way of life regardless of what is going on in certain parts of the country.

 As far as tourists go, there is no slowing them down in 2023, which saw a massive boom in tourism following the reopening of the country after the Coronavirus pandemic.

 Tours in Israel continue to depart as usual without changes to itineraries.
 We have lots of Package Tours to help you make the most out of your trip in Israel, plus many hotels in Jerusalem, Tel Aviv and more.

 Travel insurance when visiting Israel?

 As with any international trip, visitors should get travel insurance when visiting Israel.
 In most cases, this is important in case of a delayed flight, missing luggage, or needing to see a doctor.
 Because of the current situation, most insurance providers are not offering insurance deals for tourists visiting Israel.
 We have teamed up with one of the only insurance companies to do so, providing you with medical travel coverage for the duration of your trip to Israel.

 If you are wondering whether you should travel to Israel, it is, of course, a personal decision that you should make.
 There are still thousands of tourists in the country having an unforgettable and safe experience.

-In short, the security situation in Israel and in the Occupied Palestinian Territories often changes.
+In short, the security situation in Israel and Gaza often changes.
 You should always exercise caution and stay up-to-date with your country’s latest travel reports.

-Becki Enright, an award winning travel writer and editor of Backpacker Becki wrote: “
+Becki Enright, an award-winning travel writer and editor, wrote: